harp-tech/protocol/DeviceInterface.md

 A register that specifies only `Event` as its access mode is implicitly read-only from the Controller's perspective — the Controller cannot write to it, and the device pushes data when events occur.

-When multiple access modes are needed, they SHOULD be expressed as a YAML sequence:
+When multiple access modes are needed, they SHOULD be expressed as a YAML sequence (1–3 unique values):

 ```yaml
 access: [Write, Event]